doodlebunnyhops/WickedWhiskers/docs/development.md

 ### Table Creation

 1. The bot will automatically create the required tables in the SQLite database.
+[Review db init file](/discord-bot/db_utils.py)
 2. The following tables are created:

    - **players**: Stores player-specific data like candy count, successful/failed steals, and active status.